panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 Hiding and showing elements on a web page is an often occuring UI-related task.
 You might want to toggle the visibility of some detail sections, tooltips, and more.

-In this post, I'm going to describe how Vue can show and hide elements on a web page.
+In this post, you'll learn how to hide elements on a web page using 3 approaches provided by Vue:

-You'll read about 3 approaches to hiding:

 * When the element is completely removed from DOM using `v-if`;
 * When the element is hidden using `display: none` applied by `v-show`;